Lifesaving Society First Aid awards are offered by thousands of

 resuscitation and updates treatment recommendations as necessary.

-consensus in the guidelines for Canada.
+interpretation and consensus in the guidelines for Canada.
+Our

-changes to the resuscitation standards for drowning victims.
-Your
+resuscitation standards for drowning victims.
+Your existing

-existing training remains effective in saving lives.
+training remains effective in saving lives.